VahidGh/mathjslab/README.md

 Currently only the mathematical expressions of the language are implemented.
 The control and loop structures are not yet implemented.

-There are some differences from the original MATLAB&reg;/Octave language.
+There are some differences from the original [MATLAB&reg;](https://www.mathworks.com/)/[Octave](https://www.gnu.org/software/octave/).
 The main difference is that there are only one a complex numeric type.
 Other implemented types is boolean, character string, structure and function handle.